pycurl/pycurl/README.rst

 #.
 Discuss your proposal on the mailing list.
 #.
 When consensus is reached, implement it as described above.

+Please contribute binary distributions for your system to the `downloads repository`_.

 License
 -------